Florence Christian School: History

-Admissions

-Students already enrolled at FCS are given the first option during re-enrollment.
-Empty spaces are filled in the order of Florence Baptist Temple members, families with children already enrolled, and all others on first-come, first-served basis.
-After being accepted for enrollment, parents and the student will be interviewed by the administration to see if the student is a good candidate for admission.

 Curriculum and facilities

 The Florence Christian School uses a curriculum consisting of A Beka and BJU Press for grades K-12.
 Students have mandatory core subjects and Bible study.
 Various electives are also offered from 7th grade and beyond such as Personal Finance and Sports Management.
 Students in 11th and 12th grades can be enrolled in dual credit courses which count as up to 19 hours of college credit.
 Classrooms contain various technology to aid in the student's and teacher's learning and teaching.
 The library contains over 11,000 books and some computers for educational purposes.
 There are several computer labs suitable for full classes and a science lab, funded by the Drs.
 Bruce and Lee Foundation.
 Athletic facilities include a regulation gymnasium, tennis courts, football field, soccer field, softball field, and baseball field.

 Athletics

 Florence Christian School has fall, winter, and spring sports for both boys and girls.